18F/identity-idp/docs/encryption-and-key-rotation.md

 # login.gov PII Encryption

+Disclaimer: some parts of this document are not fully up to date as we've updated our encryption strategy due to limitations in our hosting environments.
+We will be bringing this document up to date soon.

 ## Overview

 `login.gov` is a service that provides single-sign-on capability to users of US government websites.
-It is developed jointly by 18F and USDS.
+It is being developed within the Technology Transformation Service at the GSA with support from 18F and USDS.
 Its goals include:

 * simplifying online interactions with the US government, by